dancasmor/Spike-based-computational-models-of-bio-inspired-memories-in-the-hippocampal-CA3-region-in-SpiNNaker/README.md

 This research was partially supported by the Spanish grant MINDROB (PID2019-105556GB-C33/AEI/10.13039/501100011033).
 </p>
 <p align="justify">
-D. C.-M. was supported by a "Formación de Personal Universitario" Scholarship from the Spanish Ministry of Education, Culture and Sport.
+D. C.-M. was supported by a "Formación de Profesor Universitario" Scholarship from the Spanish Ministry of Education, Culture and Sport.
 </p>